 “Beautiful,” one of the younger serving women whispered, then flushed, immediately returning to her work on Siri’s toenails.

 “Very nice,” Bluefingers agreed.
-“I will leave you to the work here--this will take a few minutes--but will return shortly.”
+“I will leave you to the work here--I have a few things to be about--but will return shortly.”

-Siri nodded, and then sat back in the chair, letting the women work.
-Several women moved in and began to apply makeup while the others worked on feet, hands, and hair.
-But, Siri didn’t need to do anything but remain still.
-For the first time since her arrival in the city, she had some time to simply pause and think about what was happening to her.
+Siri nodded, and then sat in the chair, pensively letting the women work.
+Several women moved in and began to apply makeup while the others continued to work on Siri’s feet, hands, and hair.

 This wasn’t how she had imagined her wedding day.
-Of course, she hadn’t really had many plans for such things.
-It had seemed far off.
-Father had wanted to wait until the treaty deadline arrived to send Vivenna away, and out of respect to her, hadn’t planned to marry off any of the other children until that date arrived.
+Of course, she hadn’t imagined much that was specific.
+Marriage had always seemed far off to her.
+Father had wanted to wait until the treaty deadline arrived to send Vivenna away, and out of respect to her, hadn’t planned to marry off any of the other children until then.

-Even after Vivenna left, Siri had planned to have years before a suitable man was chosen for her.
-Ridger, as the heir, would have been the next in line.
-Fafen, as a monk, would probably marry another monk.
-Only after both situations were settled would Father have turned toward his youngest.
-It was supposed to have been years away.
+Even after Vivenna left, Siri would have had a few years before a spouse was chosen for her to marry.
+Ridger, as the heir, would have been the priority.
+Fafen, as a monk, would probably marry another monk--but father would want to be involved in that process as well.
+Only after both situations had been settled would Father have turned toward his youngest.

 When she’d been very young, Siri had always insisted that she’d never get married.
-With childish mindset of a young girl, she had been determined to grow up and raise horses, without such annoyances as a husband or children to demand her time.
-She’d grown out of that, but a piece of her felt an empathy for that way of thinking.
+With the childish mindset of a young girl, she had been determined to grow up and raise horses, without such annoyances as a husband or children to demand her time.
+She’d grown out of that, but a piece of her felt a longing for such simple times.

 The truth was, she didn’t want to be married.
 Not yet.
-She was still a child, in her own mind, even if her body had become that of a woman.
+She was still a youth, in her own mind, even if her body had become that of a woman.
 She wanted to play in the hills and ride horses and tease her father.
-She wanted to think about things more before she was forced into the responsibilities of child-bearing.
+She wanted to think about what she wanted, and experience life more, before she was forced into the responsibilities of child-bearing.

-But fate had taken that time away from her.
-Now, she was faced by the prospect of going to a man’s bed--a man she couldn’t speak with, a man she’d never seen.
-She knew the physical requirements of what was involved--she could thank Mab for some candid discussions on that point--but emotionally, she just didn’t know what to think.
+Fate had taken that opportunity away from her.
+Now, she was faced not only by the imminent prospect of going to a man’s bed, but it was a man with whom she couldn’t speak, and a man who could kill her--it seemed--for so much as sneezing at the wrong time.

+She knew the physical requirements of what would involved--she could thank Mab the cook for some candid discussions on that point--but emotionally, she just felt petrified.
+Everything was all wrong.
+She wanted to run, hide, flee as far as she could.

-Ever since she’d decided that she was going to do her best, she’d been using her determination to push away feelings of fear--even terror--regarding what was about to happen.
-Did other women feel this way?
-Or, was it only those who were being washed, cleaned, and sent to please a God King with the power to destroy nations?
+Did all women feel this way, or was it only those who were washed, cleaned, and sent to please a deity with the power to destroy nations?

 Eventually, Bluefingers returned to the room, his serving boy following obediently.
-Another man entered the yellow room behind him, an elderly man in the blue and silver clothing Siri was beginning to associate with those who served the emperor.
+Another person entered behind him, an elderly man in the blue and silver clothing Siri was beginning to associate with those who served the God King.

 But. . .Bluefingers wears brown, Siri thought, frowning.
 Why is that?

-“Your highness,” Bluefingers said as the women finished with her nails, hair, and makeup.
+“Ah, I see that my timing is perfect,” Bluefingers said as the women finished.
 They retreated to the sides of the room, heads bowed slightly.